 Pros

-• Fast, automated sourcing & rediscovery
+• Fast, automated sourcing and rediscovery

 • Broad external data coverage